Schizophrenia: Psychosocial interventions

 A number of psychosocial interventions that include several types of psychotherapy may be useful in the treatment of schizophrenia such as: family therapy, group therapy, cognitive remediation therapy (CRT), cognitive behavioral therapy (CBT), and metacognitive training.
 Skills training, help with substance use, and weight management – often needed as a side effect of an antipsychotic – are also offered.
 In the US, interventions for first episode psychosis have been brought together in an overall approach known as coordinated speciality care (CSC) and also includes support for education.
 In the UK care across all phases is a similar approach that covers many of the treatment guidelines recommended.
 The aim is to reduce the number of relapses and stays in the hospital.

 Other support services for education, employment, and housing are usually offered.
 For people with severe schizophrenia, who are discharged from a stay in the hospital, these services are often brought together in an integrated approach to offer support in the community away from the hospital setting.
 In addition to medicine management, housing, and finances, assistance is given for more routine matters such as help with shopping and using public transport.
 This approach is known as assertive community treatment (ACT) and has been shown to achieve positive results in symptoms, social functioning and quality of life.
 Another more intense approach is known as intensive care management (ICM).
 ICM is a stage further than ACT and emphasises support of high intensity in smaller caseloads, (less than twenty).
 This approach is to provide long-term care in the community.
 Studies show that ICM improves many of the relevant outcomes including social functioning.

 Some studies have shown little evidence for the effectiveness of CBT in either reducing symptoms or preventing relapse.
 However, other studies have found that CBT does improve overall psychotic symptoms (when in use with medication) and it has been recommended in Canada, but has been seen to have no effect on social function, relapse, or quality of life.
 In the UK it is recommended as an add-on therapy in the treatment of schizophrenia.
+Recent meta-analyses indicate that mindfulness-based interventions can significantly contribute to improved emotional regulation and well-being, as well as enhanced social, occupational, and broader psychosocial functioning in patients with schizophrenia.
 Arts therapies are seen to improve negative symptoms in some people, and are recommended by NICE in the UK.
 This approach is criticised as having not been well-researched, and arts therapies are not recommended in Australian guidelines for example.
 Peer support, in which people with personal experience of schizophrenia, provide help to each other, is of unclear benefit.